ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Step 4

 Once the builder has finished his Hut, you're ready to start building ANY other building you want.
-Just craft the desired block and use your building tool to place the desired building and go into the GUI for that new block you just placed, right click on it and click on the "Build" button.
+Just craft the desired block and use your build tool to place the desired building and go into the GUI for that new block you just placed, right click on it and click on the "Build" button.
 That simple!

 - **Hint:** Consider Upgrading the Builder's hut to level 2 as soon as you can so he may be able to upgrade any other building.